 Composition: The Board comprises two executive and four non-executive Directors.
-Excluding the Chairman, a majority of the Board comprises independent non-executive Directors in line with the recommendation of the Code.
+Excluding the Chairman, a majority of the Board comprises independent non-executive Directors in line with the recommendation of the Code

-Details of the professional and educational backgrounds of each Director encompassing the experience and expertise that they bring to the Board are set out in the Director Biographies (pages 76-77).
-The Board believes that it is of a size and structure and that, the Directors bring an appropriate balance of skills, experience, independence and knowledge to enable the Board to discharge its respective duties and responsibilities effectively, with no individual or group of individuals dominating the Board's decision making.
+Details of the professional and educational backgrounds of each Director encompassing the experience and expertise that they bring to the Board are set out in the Director Biographies (pages 84-85).
+The Board believes that it is of a size and structure and that the Directors bring an appropriate balance of skills, experience, independence and knowledge to enable the Board to discharge its respective duties and responsibilities effectively.
+The Board is satisfied, consistent with the findings of the Board evaluation, that no individual or group of individuals dominate the Board's decision making.
 Each of the non-executive Directors has a broad range of business experience independent of the Group both domestically and internationally.